vasanthgx/review1/README.md

 ## Experiments

-The authors show experimental results of the proposed algorithm on a number of fine-grained recognition benchmarks: Oxford 102 flowers [17], Caltech-UCSD 200 birds [2, 26], and the recent Oxford Cats and Dogs [20] datasets.
+The authors show experimental results of the proposed algorithm on a number of fine-grained recognition benchmarks: Oxford 102 flowers, Caltech-UCSD 200 birds, and the recent Oxford Cats and Dogs datasets.
 In each case the authors report the performance of the baseline classification algorithm, the best known benchmark results achieved on this dataset, and the proposed algorithm in the same settings.
 The authors compare to the baseline algorithm, because it measures how much the proposed segmentation has contributed to the improvement in classification performance.
 The authors measure the performance on the large-scale 578-category flower dataset